pipebots/sprintBotBLEControl/Documentation.md

 ### Drive System Reliability

 ### Possible to tip robot
 If the robot is driven up the side of the pipe, especially when going round a bend or entering a pipe up a step, it is possible for the robot to tip onto its side and not be able to recover itself.
 This is a limitation of a design that is also designed to be a ball shape and be able to turn around inside a pipe.
 If the tyres matched the size of the body more closely it is possible that the robot would no be able to rest on its side to the same extent but the ground clearance would then be a problem.
-In a smaller pipe this aso may not happen.
+In a smaller pipe this would not happen when driving forwards as the side would touch the pipe before reaching a point of instability. owever the robot can turn in

 *picture of the 250mm pipe here*